cchauve/CEDAR/experiments/README.md

 ## Experiment 2

-Generating 50 random trees on 100 taxa, adding hop trees beween them, and comparing the disk space for storing them in Newick format and in vector format, both uncompressed and gzipped.
+From 50 random trees on 100 taxa, adding hop trees beween them, and comparing the disk space for storing them in Newick format and in vector format, both uncompressed and gzipped.
 9 random orders plus the identity permutation are considered.

 ```
 python experiments.py exp2 > exp2_results.txt